The graph allows you to visualize data evolution over time.

 To better understand the different types of audience, you can read this article.

-Different options for grouping data are available in order to adapt the display of your results to your test duration or the date range you set.
+Different options for grouping data are available in order to adapt the display of your results to your experiment duration or the date range you set.

 You can group data by:

-You can choose the most relevant display for your test.
-If, for example, your test runs over a period of 2 months, it is better to choose a grouping by weeks.
+You can choose the most relevant display for your experiment.
+If, for example, your experiment runs over a period of 2 months, it is better to choose a grouping by weeks.
 A display per month would not give sufficient details (only 2 points) and a grouping by days would show too much data.

 If you are interested in a range of dates that runs 2 weeks, a grouping per day is recommended.